Ping-Group-UCSC/PL-lineshape-code/README.md

 [A. Alkauskas, B. B. Buckley, D. D. Awschalom and C. G. Van de Walle, *New Journal of Physics* **16**, 073026 (2014).](https://iopscience.iop.org/article/10.1088/1367-2630/16/7/073026/meta "First-principles theory of the luminescence lineshape for the triplet transition in diamond NV centres")

 For citation of this code, you can cite:

+[Kejun Li, Tyler J. Smart, and Yuan Ping,  *Phys.
+Rev. Materials* **6**, L042201, (2022).](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.6.L042201
-"Carbon trimer as a 2 eV single-photon emitter candidate in hexagonal boron nitride: A first-principles study" Kejun Li, Tyler J. Smart, and Yuan Ping,  Phys.
-Rev. Materials 6, L042201, 2022.
+"Carbon trimer as a 2 eV single-photon emitter candidate in hexagonal boron nitride: A first-principles study")

 Prerequisites:
 ------------------------------------